Wild Tu Lan Cave Explorer Tour

 Directions to Phong Nha

-Phong Nha is located 45 km from Dong Hoi City, the capital of Quang Binh Province (About 40 minutes by car).
-You can book a carpool/private car service from Oxalis to pick you up at the airport or train station, or you can hire a taxi.
+Phong Nha is located 45 km from Dong Hoi City, the capital of Quang Tri Province (About 40 minutes by car).
+You can book a private car service from Oxalis to pick you up at the airport or train station, or you can hire a taxi.
 There are many ways to get to Dong Hoi such as a plane, train or sleeper bus.

-• Flight: Daily flights from Hanoi and Ho Chi Minh City are operated by Vietnam Airlines, Vietjet, Pacific Airlines, and Bamboo Airways.
-To Dong Hoi from Ho Chi Minh.
+• Flight: Daily flights from Hanoi and Ho Chi Minh City are operated by Vietnam Airlines and Vietjet, to Dong Hoi.

 • Train: From Hanoi to and from Ho Chi Minh City, there are numerous SE trains that travel every day.
 Dong Hoi station is where Ho Chi Minh has a stop.